chonghorizons/flutter_bloc_opinionated_practices/README.md

 Each practice should include
 1. The practices
+2. Rationale
-2. Advantages
+3. Advantages
-3. Disadvantages
+4. Disadvantages
-4. Votes (optional) - who agrees or disagrees.
+5. Votes (optional) - who agrees or disagrees.

 ## Permissions
 The wiki is public write-access, so anyone can make a change.
 Changes are logged.